The Best GPS for Your Boat: From Basics to Bells and Whistles

 So, what does GPS stand for?
 That would be Global Positioning System.The U.S. military developed it and, along with other military innovations, there's always a commercial use.

-So, what does GPS stand for?
-Global Positioning System.
-It consists of around thirty satellites that circle the earth.
-Your receiver has to connect with at least three of these satellites to provide positioning accuracy of about 50ft.
+GPS consists of around thirty satellites that circle the earth.
+Your receiver has to connect with at least three of these satellites to provide positioning accuracy of about 50 ft.

 Before GPS, most ocean-going ships used Long Range Navigation, or LORANS for short, but that only had an accuracy measured in the tens of miles.

-But using GPS in the middle of the ocean is far different from the GPS units that have become common-place in our cars.
-Oceans don’t have signposts or junctions.
+Using GPS in the middle of the ocean is far different from the GPS units that have become common-place in our cars.
+Oceans don't have sign posts or junctions.

-This is important because the GPS will remember the waypoints for future reference; very smart to have if you’re making the same return journey.
+Mark Way Points: This is important because the GPS will remember the way points for future reference; very smart to have if you're making the same return journey.

-It’s vital to know exactly where you are in the ocean, especially if you are trying to determine the distance and bearing of the final leg of the journey.
+Plot your Position: It's vital to know exactly where you are in the ocean, especially if you're trying to determine the distance and bearing of the final leg of the journey.
 It also acts as a marker to rescue vessels should you need help.
 Your position is charted using Longitude and Latitude positions.
 Imagine the earth with invisible circles running North to South and East to West.

 What About GPS Apps for Your Smartphone?

-With the advent of smartphone technology, there are loads of boating apps and especially GPS apps.
+With the advent of smartphone technology, there are loads of boating apps, especially GPS apps.
 But just how good are they?

 GPS Budget Considerations

 So what do the higher priced GPS do differently to the cheaper units?
-Okay, they’ll tell you everything you need to know, even down to the terrain beneath your boat, and where the fish are, but some of the cheaper hand-held units could do that too.
+They'll tell you everything you need to know, even down to the terrain beneath your boat and where the fish are, but some of the cheaper hand-held units could do that too.